IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Priority: High

 ## Recently Completed Tasks:

+*   ### Task ID: `M4-E2E-002`
+    *   #### Name: Ingest All Knowledge Base Content and Perform RAG Pipeline Test
+    *   #### Detailed Description & Business Context:
+        With the foundational knowledge base content now created in both `knowledge_base/articles` and `knowledge_base/deep_research`, the next critical step is to ingest all of this content into the vector store and perform an end-to-end test of the RAG pipeline.
+This will validate that the ingestion process works for multiple directories and that the retrieval system can successfully pull context from the newly added `deep_research` articles.
+    *   #### Acceptance Criteria:
+        1. The `ingest_data.py` script is confirmed or updated to process Markdown files from both `knowledge_base/articles` and `knowledge_base/deep_research`.
+        2. The script is executed successfully, and the content is indexed in the MongoDB vector store.
+        3. A test query is run using `test_rag_pipeline.py` that specifically targets information present only in the `deep_research` articles.
+        4. The test successfully retrieves the correct context and generates a relevant answer, confirming the end-to-end pipeline is functional with the expanded knowledge base.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)
+        *   Feature 5: Curated Knowledge Base
+    *   #### Status: Done
+    *   #### Notes on Completion:
+        *   Created a client script `backend/api_client/ingest_kb_articles.py` to manage ingestion via API calls.
+        *   Debugged and fixed multiple issues in the ingestion pipeline, including `datetime` encoding errors and file extension handling.
+        *   Identified and corrected the root cause of retrieval failure: `vetting_status` was set to `draft` in `deep_research` articles.
+        *   Updated all `deep_research` articles to `vetting_status: vetted`.
+        *   Performed a full, clean ingestion of all knowledge base content and validated with a targeted test query that the RAG pipeline now retrieves the correct sources.
+    *   #### Estimated Effort: 1-2 hours (excluding indexing time)
+    *   #### Assigned To: Cline
+    *   #### Priority: Highest

+*   ### Task ID: `M4-DATASRC-001`
+    *   #### Name: Implement CRUD API for Data Source Management
+    *   #### Detailed Description & Business Context:
+        To effectively manage the knowledge base of the RAG system, we need a dedicated way to track and control the data sources being ingested.
+This task involves creating a new set of API endpoints to handle the Create, Read, Update, and Delete (CRUD) operations for data sources.
+This will provide a foundational mechanism for adding, viewing, modifying, and removing sources, ensuring that the RAG pipeline is always working with a well-curated and up-to-date set of information.
+    *   #### Status: Done
+    *   #### Notes on Completion:
+        *   Implemented the full suite of CRUD endpoints in `backend/api/v1/sources.py`.
+        *   Created `DataSource` and `DataSourceUpdate` Pydantic models in `backend/data_models.py` to handle data validation.
+        *   Refactored the API to use FastAPI's dependency injection for MongoDB connections, which resolved testing issues related to environment variable loading and database access.
+        *   The `PUT` and `DELETE` endpoints correctly remove associated embeddings from the vector store to maintain data integrity.
+        *   Created a comprehensive test suite in `backend/test_sources_api.py` with 11 tests that are all passing, confirming the functionality of the API.

 *   ### Task ID / Name: `M4-FAQ-001` - Create and Ingest Curated Content for Litecoin Basics & FAQ
     *   #### Detailed Description & Business Context: